detsutut/shinyDBNet/README.md

 ### Loading and downloading the Bayesian Network

-If you already learnt your DBN, you can also upload it directly into the app using the `upload BN` button from the panel on the top-right side.
+If you already learnt your DBN, you can also upload it directly into the app using the `upload` button from the panel on the top-right side.
-In the same way, the currently displayed DBN can be downloaded as an R object through the `download BN` button.
+In the same way, the currently displayed DBN can be downloaded as an R object through the `download` button.

-If you only want to share the visual representation of your DBN, without allowing any editing, you can use the `HTML` button to download the canvas as an HTML page.
+If you only want to share the visual representation of your DBN, without allowing any editing, you can use the `picture` button to download the canvas as an HTML page.
 Right click and "save image as..." will do the trick if you want a PNG file instead.

 <p align="center">
   <img src="src/downloadpanel.png" alt="download/upload panel" width="40%"/>